-- The institution offers enough appropriate courses in my academic area, in the semester(s) I will be there on exchange, that are available to exchange students.
-Students need Faculty Pre-approval and ultimately Faculty Approval for a minimum of 9 units of credit per exchange semester in order to be eligible for exchange.
+- There are enough appropriate courses in my academic area, in the semester(s) I will be there on exchange, that are available to exchange students.
+Students need Faculty Pre-approval and Faculty Approval for a minimum of 9 units of credit per exchange semester.

-- The institution offers courses at the appropriate level to my study ie undergraduate or postgraduate and the Academic Level indicator in GLAS reflects this.
+- There are courses at the appropriate level to my study (i.e. undergraduate or postgraduate) and the Academic Level indicator in SMART reflects this.

-- The institution teaches in a language I speak competently
+- The host university teaches in a language I speak competently.

-- The institution offers a student culture and accommodation options that suit my lifestyle and needs
+- The host university offers a student culture and accommodation options that suit my lifestyle and needs.

 - The estimated cost of living at the destination for the duration of my exchange is manageable for me.
 Refer to the finances tab for information about costs you will need to consider and funding options.
-You can also refer to our partner university pages which may have links to estimated costs for individual partners.
+You can also refer to our host university pages which may have links to estimated costs for individual host universities.

-- The institution offers any additional services that I require (e.g. disability support)
+- There are services that I require (e.g. disability support).

-- I can meet my personal goals for my overseas experience if I attend this institution
+- I can meet my personal goals for my overseas experience.

-- I have ascertained the above through proper research on the Study Overseas and partner institution’s websites.
+- I have ascertained the above through proper research on the Study Overseas and host universities' websites.

 Students often focus on only one part of the world when considering their exchange destination.
 We encourage you to consider a wide variety of locations.
-If you need to study in English, you don’t have to go to the USA, Canada or the UK.
+If you need to study in English, you are not limited to Canada, the United Kingdom, or the United States of America.
 Most of our exchange partners offer a wide range of courses taught in English.
-You can check individual partner pages for further information.
-You’ll find other international students like you from around the world at all of our partner institutions, and support services on campus to help you settle in.
+You can check individual host university pages for further information.
+You’ll find other international students like you from around the world at all of our host universities, and support services on campus to help you settle in.